okekedev/MecRec/README.md

 # MedRec PDF Processor

-A React Native application for processing medical referral documents.
+A React Native application for processing medical referral documents with parallel OCR capabilities.
 This app allows you to upload and view PDF documents, extract text (via direct methods and OCR), and ask questions about the document using an AI-powered chat interface.

 ## Features

 - Upload and process PDF documents
-- Extract text using both direct extraction and OCR
+- Extract text using both direct extraction and parallel OCR
 - Generate embeddings for semantic search
 - AI-powered chat interface for document questions
 - Form extraction for medical referral data
 - Cross-platform: works on Android, iOS, and Web

+## Latest Updates

+- Added parallel OCR processing for significantly faster text extraction
+- Optimized PDF processing with multiple Tesseract workers
+- Improved UI responsiveness during OCR processing
+- Fixed compatibility issues with PDF.js and Tesseract.js

 ## Project Structure